 This is flexible.
 Both males and females can be tested first and is determined by the physician.

 In such cases where there is no family history of genetic disease and both partners will be tested, testing the female sample first would be logical due to the assessment of X-linked disorders (males would, if carrying such variants, already be impacted as they only have one X chromosome).

-We do not report ACMG incidental findings as this is not purpose of test.
-Additionally, this is a specially designed targeted carrier screening panel, not exome or CES-based, these genes are not on the panel.
+We do not report ACMG incidental findings as this is not the purpose of the test.

 However, for a few conditions patients themselves can be identified as being affected for diseases with mild presentation or late-onset forms (eg. Gaucher).
 Patients should be counselled accordingly and this information is also listed on our request form.